elegantchaos/Builder/README.md

 ### Caveats

 I hacked this together as a demo, so it may not build on your system.

 In theory it should work on Linux, but it currently has Foundation dependencies.
 These should be surmountable in a real implementation.

+Things that have been glossed over:

+- passing in useful environment to the helper executables (Configure and Tool)
+- building/running the tool executables from sub-dependencies
+- niceties such as error checking, help, etc, etc...